 For example, it connects the team in Worthing to colleagues at RSCH to rapidly review clinical information to decide whether patient transfer to the specialist mechanical thrombectomy centre in Brighton is required.

 Dr Ingrid Kane, Consultant Stroke Physician at UHSussex, said; “This is a ground breaking artificial intelligence decision support tool that will promote safer, more effective hyper-acute stroke care in Sussex.

 “At a local level this tool will help us to speed up diagnosis and therefore patient care in a simple and safe way.

-“From a Sussex perspective the implementation of the software across the region will support the highly specialized thrombectomy pathway, facilitating the timely transfer of those eligible for treatment to the specialist hubs.
+“From a Sussex perspective the implementation of the software across the region will support the highly specialised thrombectomy pathway, facilitating the timely transfer of those eligible for treatment to the specialist hubs.

 “For both patients and clinicians having access to this support, no matter where they live in Sussex, is a real step forward for stroke care.”

 Carol Wilson can vouch for the value of the AI software – it may have saved her life.

 On the morning of June 7th this year, Carol woke up with a cramp in her calf – and within a couple of hours had been diagnosed with a blood clot on the brain and was having it removed in theatre at the Royal Sussex County Hospital.

 Carol, a teaching assistant, said: “I woke up as normal at 6.30 and I had a terrible cramp in my calf.
 I rolled over to get rid of it and fell out of bed.
 I couldn’t move, couldn’t get up and then I suddenly had a really bad headache.
 I knew something was wrong.
 I said to my husband, ‘I’m having a stroke.’